 Why do people need vaccines?
 What is immunization?
 What is immunity?

 Vaccines are medications that boost our ability to fight off certain diseases.
 Many of the vaccine-preventable diseases are highly contagious and even fatal in non-immunized individuals (Table 1).
 Prior to the development of vaccines, these diseases disabled or killed millions of people.
-Many people living in developed countries today do not appreciate the value of vaccines because the successful use of vaccines has almost eradicated many of these diseases.
-These diseases are still dangerous and can kill people who are not adequately immunized.
+Many people living in developed countries today do not appreciate the value of immunizations because the successful use of vaccines has almost eradicated many of these diseases.
+These diseases are still dangerous and can kill people who are not adequately protected from them.

 |Haemophilus influenza type B (Hib)|